Repair-Share/lend-engine-app/INSTALL.md

 Tip: create a branch and remote for each target lend engine instance

-* Add Aptfile configuration file for heroku-buildpack-apt to add missing mbstring.so php extension
+* Add Aptfile configuration file for heroku-buildpack-apt to add missing mbstring.so  php extension and mysqldump tool
 ```
 # Aptfile
 libonig-dev
 libonig4
+mysql-client
 ```

 ```